ncachanosky/Macro-with-Python/content/python/06_Ramsey/_index.md

 \end{align}
 $$

-We can rewrite the Euler equation to more conveniently depict the consumption path that maximizes the household utility.
+Conveniently, we can rewrite the Euler equation depict the consumption path that maximizes the household utility.

 $$
 \begin{equation}